Wollondilly Community, Cultural and Civic Precinct

 (2026 – 2030)

-Construction of new library and learning centre, repurposing of existing library, and public domain works across the Precinct and to Colden Street and Manolis Lane.
+Construction of new library and learning centre, repurposing of existing library, and public domain works across the Precinct and to Colden Street and Corbett Lane (formerly Manolis Lane).

 Frequently Asked Questions